-Chickenpox is caused by the human herpes virus type 3, more commonly known as varicella zoster virus.
-It is the same virus that can cause shingles, which usually occurs later in life.
+Chickenpox is caused by varicella-zoster virus, a type of herpes virus.
+It is the same virus that can cause shingles later in life.

 How contagious is chickenpox?

-This chickenpox virus is highly contagious, meaning it is very easy to catch.
-It is spread by sneezing and coughing, or by contact with weeping blisters when the sores are present.
-You can even catch the chickenpox virus from touching clothing or other objects that have fluid from the blister on them.
+This chickenpox virus is very contagious, which means it is very easy to catch.
+It's spread by sneezing and coughing, or by contact with weeping blisters from chickenpox sores.
+You can catch chickenpox from touching clothing or objects that have fluid from blisters on them.

-Generally, the time from infection to appearance of the rash (incubation period) for chickenpox is usually 14 to 16 days but can range from 10 to 21 days.
-A few days before the first spots appear the person may feel feverish with a sore throat and headache.
+Generally, the time from catching the infection to seeing the rash (incubation period) for chickenpox is usually 14 to 16 days but it can range from 10 to 21 days.
+A few days before the first spots appear, you or your child may have a fever, with a sore throat and headache.

-A child is infectious 1-2 days before they get the rash until all the blisters have dried up.
+You are infectious 2 days before the rash appears until all the blisters have dried up — when the spots are all scabbed over and dry.
 This usually takes 5 to 7 days.

 Who is at risk of getting chickenpox?